 Day 9, Golden hour landscape photography and wildlife photo opportunities.
 Around lunch time we will pack it up and head to the airport for our flight to Tokyo Haneda Airport (HND).
 Thank you, and we look forward to the next adventure together.
 Why Choose this Photography Tour/Workshop?•Photographers of all levels are welcome.•All Camera formats are welcome, digital, handy camera, scoping with iPhone large format, film, etc.•Photograph the Steller's Sea Eagle, Red-Crowned Crane and Sika Deer up close and personal.•Film the largest herd of Sika Deer on our planet.•Transportation Private Sports Utility Vehicles with Business Class Seating. •Activity level leisurely - moderate.•Small group size equals quality time with participants questions are always welcome and encouraged. •Each evening and morning we discuss our best shooting options with our weather conditions so that you will be well prepared. •2018 will be Blain's 21st year leading photo adventures in Japan.

-Tour Cost: $8500 Includes all lodgings based on double room occupancy, domestic flights in as described in the itinerary, all breakfasts lunches and dinners, all ground transpiration sports utility vehicles with business class seating, all entrance fees, all donations at Buddhist- Shinto temples and shrines, photography guide instruction, detailed itinerary after sign up with closing and gear recommendations.
+Tour Cost: $8500 Includes all lodgings based on double room occupancy, domestic flights in as described in the itinerary, all breakfasts lunches and dinners, all ground transportation sports utility vehicles with business class seating, all entrance fees, all donations at Buddhist- Shinto temples and shrines, photography guide instruction, receive a more detailed itinerary after sign up with clothing and gear recommendations.

 Single Supplement: $1000